How To Make the Absolute Best French Toast Casserole

 Directions:

-1. Lightly coat a 9×13-inch or other 3-quart baking dish with unsalted butter.
+1. Lightly grease a 9×13‑inch (3‑quart) baking dish with vegan butter.

 How To Make the Absolute Best French Toast Casserole